harness/developer-hub/tutorials/build-code/ci-getting-started.md

 ## Harness CI Overview

-Harness CI is a modern Continuous Integration platform that empowers busy teams to automate their build, test and release workflows using a powerful, cloud native pipeline engine.
+Harness CI is a modern Continuous Integration platform that empowers busy teams to automate their build, test, and release workflows using a powerful, cloud-native pipeline engine.

 Developers are frustrated with the time it takes to ship code.